Saturday, October 25, 2025

 • Feel more confident in relationship-centered teaching approaches

-• Have a customized digital toolkit linking arts strategies to NCAS and HĀ standards
+• Have a customized toolkit linking arts strategies to NCAS and HĀ standards

 • Connect with a peer network committed to culturally sustaining education